 A separate recent study showed that inhaled plastic nanoparticles from pregnant laboratory mice were detected in the liver, lungs, heart, kidneys and brain of their fetuses.

 The Italian researchers then used a plastic free protocol to deliver the babies, in order to prevent any contamination of the placentas.
 In the obstetrics ward, only cotton gloves were used to assist women in labor, and only cotton towels were used in the delivery room.

-Andrew Shennan, a professor of obstetrics at King's College London, found it reassuring that the mothers in the study had a normal birth, but "it is obviously preferable not to have foreign bodies during the baby's development."
+Andrew Shennan, professor of obstetrics at King's College London, found it reassuring that the mothers in the study had normal births, but "it is obviously preferable not to have foreign bodies during the baby's development."